isDynamics/isDynamics.github.io/_pages/edifehm.md

   </video>
 </div>

-Translate global head kinematics to detailed spatiotemporal mechanical response of the brain.
+Using the finite element method, the EdiFEHM can be used to translate global head kinematics to detailed spatiotemporal mechanical response of the brain, providing

 <img src="../assets/images/edifehm/edifehm1.png" alt="EdiFEHM">